daviduhden/i2pd-browser/README.md

 ## Features

 - **Auto-detecting system architecture**: The script automatically detects the system architecture to configure Firefox accordingly.
-- **Pre-configuring Firefox**: Firefox ESR is pre-configured for use with I2Pd, including necessary settings adjustments.
+- **Pre-configuring Firefox**: Firefox is pre-configured for use with I2Pd, including necessary settings adjustments.
 - **Automatic downloads**:
   - **NoScript extension**: The script downloads and installs the NoScript extension for added security.
   - **Language packs**: Language packs for Firefox are automatically downloaded based on the system language.
 - **Checksum verification**: Ensures the integrity of the downloaded Firefox package.
-- **Environment preservation**: The desktop entry script preserves arguments and environment for the `start-i2pd-browser` script.
+- **Environment preservation**: Maintains the environment variables and arguments when executing the `start-i2pd-browser` script, ensuring consistent configuration and behavior.
 - **Self-modifying .desktop file**:
   - Supports relocation of the .desktop file.
   - Can register and unregister itself as a desktop application for the current user.